amouro/drupalden_iwakuni_2023/section-3.md

 # Diversity

 <!--
-OIST is a unique graduate university in Japan.
-We have more than 50% international members including employees and students.
+OIST is a unique graduate university in Japan, with over 50% of our members being international, including employees and students.

-They are the member of Cell Signal Unit, with the leading faculty, fellow researcher and students.
+Our Cell Signal Unit is a diverse example, with leading faculty, fellow researchers, and students from all over the world.
-From one photo we can see how diverse we are.

-Therefore English and Japanese are equaly important in OIST.
-Most of content on our website are translated into both languages.
+As a result, English and Japanese are equally important at OIST, and most of the content on our website is translated into both languages.

-During the project, we have dealt many translation issues.
+During the project, we dealt with many translation issues, and in the second part of this talk,
-In the second part of this talk, I'd like to focus on a few of them for our Japanese and APAC region attendees.
+I'd like to focus on a few of them, particularly for our Japanese and APAC region attendees.

 <b>Next slide >>>>></b>
 -->